-All pregnant employees have a legal right to time off with pay to keep appointments for antenatal care that is made on the advice of a registered medical practitioner, midwife or health visitor.
+All pregnant employees have a legal right to time off with pay to keep appointments for antenatal care, made on the advice of a registered medical practitioner, midwife or health visitor.

 In addition, from 1st October 2014, prospective fathers/partners of pregnant women and intended parents in surrogacy arrangements, have the right to take time off to accompany their partner to two antenatal appointments.
-Employees do not need a minimum length of service to have this right (this is a Day 1 Right).
+Employees don’t need a minimum length of service to have this right (this is a day one right).
 This also applies to agency workers with 12 weeks service.
 There is no legal right to paid time off and the time off to attend appointments will be for a maximum of 6.5 hours on each occasion.

-‘Fathers’ must provide reasonable notice of these appointments but there is no need (legally) to provide evidence of the appointment, although an Employer can ask for a signed declaration of the date/time of the appointment and what relationship the employee/agency worker has with the pregnant woman or expected child.
+‘Fathers’ must provide reasonable notice of these appointments but there’s no need (legally) to provide evidence of the appointment, although an Employer can ask for a signed declaration of the date/time of the appointment and what relationship the employee/agency worker has with the pregnant woman or expected child.

 Antenatal care may include relaxation classes and parent-craft classes.
 Except for the first appointment, the employee must show the employer, if requested, a certificate from a registered medical practitioner, midwife or health visitor, confirming the pregnancy together with an appointment card or some other document showing that an appointment has been made.

-You are protected from detriment or unfair dismissal for exercising your right to take ante-natal appointments.
+You’re protected from detriment or unfair dismissal for exercising your right to take antenatal appointments.

 If you are an Employer and need ongoing professional help with any staff/freelance issues then talk to Lesley at The HR Kiosk (click here) – a Human Resources Consultancy for small businesses – you can retain us for as much time as you need.